 Tip: Go early to grab a before dinner soda or tea from the rooftop of the Le Grand Balcon Cafe Glacier to watch the sun set over Jemaa El Fna.

-Deciding where to stay in Marrakech can be tricky, with options that range from large resorts and hotels that lure you with swimming pools and golf courses to a riad (a traditional Moroccan house) in the heart of the median.
+Deciding where to stay with kids in Marrakech can be tricky.
+Options range from large resorts and hotels that lure you with swimming pools and golf courses to a riad (a traditional Moroccan house) in the heart of the medina.
 For a luxurious and authentic experience, the Riad Camilia is the ultimate pick.

 Appointed with rich textiles, Moroccan lamps and unique art, the riad offers six rooms – each with their own distinctive style.
 Families will appreciate room 6 which has two bedrooms plus a separate sitting area.
 Though, you probably won’t be spending much time in your room thanks to a lush inner courtyard that beckons for afternoon tea or the rooftop which boasts panoramic views.